Christmas 2020: stage shows, pantomimes and musicals to watch

 Finally, the Old Vic will be presenting a live-streamed virtual presentation of Jack Thorne's adaptation of the hit sell-out tale, which is set to feature a, currently unannounced, starry actor playing Scrooge.

 If you'd told us a year ago that the National was planning on staging a pantomime in 2020, we would probably have raised an eyebrow or two.
 But no!
 Ned Bennett (of Equus and An Octoroon fame) will be bringing an in-the-round production to the Olivier stage.
 We're behind them all the way.
-National Theatre, dates tbc
+National Theatre, from 11 December

 The Little Match Girl